AdobeDocs/experience-manager-screens.en/help/user-guide/replicating-data-triggers.md

 seo-description: Replicate data-triggers to publish server.
 ---

-# Replicating Data Triggers to Publish Server {#replicating-data-triggers}
+# Replicating Data Triggers to Publish Servers {#replicating-data-triggers}

 When using ContextHub and AEM Targeting Engine to customize content based on data triggers in an author/publish setup, all the ContextHub and Personalization related configurations are not automatically replicated with the channels when they are published.